 - Granted

-The Veteran's service-connected conditions, including diabetes and stroke-related disabilities, have prevented him from securing or maintaining substantially gainful employment from July 1, 2019, to February 16, 2022.
+The Veteran's service-connected conditions, including diabetes, stroke, and vision problems, have prevented him from securing or maintaining substantially gainful employment from July 1, 2019, to February 16, 2022.

 We are not the VA.
 Veterans’ Rights is an independent resource built for veterans.
 We are not the U.S. Department of Veterans Affairs, not part of the government, and not endorsed by any government agency.